SillyFreak/typst-scrutinize/docs/manual.typ

 With the test structure out of the way, the next step is to actually define tasks.
 There are endless ways of posing tasks, but some recurring formats come up regularly.

 #pad(x: 5%)[
   _Note:_ customizing the styles is currently very limited/not possible.
 I would be interested in changing this, so if you have ideas on how to achieve this, contact me and/or open a pull request.
 Until then, feel free to "customize using copy/paste".
+The MIT license allows you to do this.
 ]

 Tasks have a desired response, and producing sample solutions can be made very convenient if they are stored with the task right away.
 To facilitate this, this package provides